w3f/polkadot-wiki/docs/learn/how-to/change-dot-icon-style.md

 3\.
 Select any theme by clicking on it.
 You can see an example of what the theme looks like here.
-We'll choose "RoboHash" in this example.
+This example uses "RoboHash."

 4\.
 Click Save on the bottom right to apply the changes.

 5\.
-Navigate back to the Accounts tab, and see your new RoboHash icons!
+Navigate back to the Accounts tab, and see your new RoboHash icons.

 ![](../../assets/how-to/65014963285.png)